Try our course finder tool

 Entry requirements

-• Completion of an Australian Senior Secondary Certificate of Education (or equivalent); or
+• Completion of an Australian Senior Secondary Certificate of Education (or equivalent) within the past two years (ATAR not required); or

 • Completion of a Certificate III or higher qualification; or